ubccpsc/310/resources/readings/cookbooks/async.md

 <a name="testAsync"></a>
 ### Testing Async

-The succinct format below is identical for both promises and async/await.
-This super-short format relies on the `chai-as-promised` package.
-Note, the `return` is crucial to ensure Mocha waits for the promise to be resolved.
-If you wish to test multiple assertions, you can do so with `return Promise.all([..])`, although this is not shown as the main benefit of this approach is its brevity.
-While these tests could be written more succinctly with the `eventually` syntax, the tests would not be amenable to debugging.
-If you are encountering challenges with your tests not behaving as expected, using `await` is always recommended practice as it can be more easily inspected in the debugger.
+The below examples are best-practice approaches for testing your async code.
+These are preferred because you can set breakpoints at any point in the test: when the CUT is being invoked, after, in the catch, or when the assertions are being checked.
+These tests can be written more succinctly using the `chai-as-promised` package, but we strongly recommend not doing this as these tests often do not behave as you think they do.

 ```typescript
 it("Test single async success", async function () {